 Gayle is survived by her loving sons, Andrew (Mary Ann) and David; grandchildren Tom (Patricia), Matthew and Rebecca, all of Orlando, FL; nephews Paul (Helene) Stancil, Dale (Leslie) Stancil, Doug (Dayna) Stancil and niece Sandy (Joe) Simmons, all of Maryland; nephew Jeff (Patrice) Little, of Florida; and several grand nephews and nieces.
 She is preceded in death by her husband Andy, her parents, Isaac and Winnie Meanor; brother Paul Meanor, sisters and their spouses Nancy and Thornton Little and Joan and Mark Stancil.

 A memorial service is scheduled for September 21, 2019, at 11:00 a.m., in the Sanctuary at the First United Methodist Church in downtown Orlando on Jackson.
 All are welcome to attend and celebrate Gayle’s life.
 In lieu of flowers, please send donations in Gayle’s memory to the First United Methodist Church at www.firstchurchorlando.com (>Give) or the Orlando Science Center at www.osc.org/support.
 Online condolences may be made at www.careyhandcolonialfh.com/listings.

 Arrangements entrusted to Carey Hand Colonial Funeral Home of Orlando, Florida.
 A private, family only, graveside service will be held at a later date, at Glen Haven Memorial Park in Winter Park, Florida.

-To send flowers to Gayle's family, please visit our floral section.
+To send flowers to Gayle's family, please visit our floral store.